shiraporat/parking-lot-system-ec2/README.md

 This is the URL:
 (http://13.49.74.53:8080)

-Authors: Shira Porat, Tomer Aharoni, and Yuval Hyman
+Authors: Shira Porat, Tomer Aharoni, and Yuval Heiman